‘The Young And The Restless’ Spoilers For Friday, June 8: Nikki Gets Blackmailed Plus New GC Living Situations

 — Young and Restless (@YandR_CBS) June 6, 2018

-Her generosity is a nice gesture, but doing it in somebody else’s house is a bit over the top — that’s Hilary.
-What else would she do?
-She’s just moved in, and she’s acting like she owns the place.
-It does seem odd, though, that she’d bring a drama-filled teenager into the nest when she’s trying desperately to win back Devon’s full affection.
+Her generosity is a nice gesture, but doing it in somebody else’s house is a bit over the top.
+It seems odd that she’d bring a drama-filled teenager into the nest when she’s trying desperately to win back Devon’s full affection.
 Perhaps Hilary believes her altruistic turn might make Devon fall back in love with her faster.
-Afterall, the clock is ticking.
+After all, the clock is ticking.
 The baby will arrive before they know it.

 Speaking of drama, Phyllis (Gina Tognoni) and Billy (Jason Thompson) are in for it with Summer’s (Hunter King) flouncing back into Genoa City and straight into jail.
 She’s a grown woman now, and Summer is bound and determined to be like her mom used to be before her mom became a “square.”

 Long gone are the days of falling to the couch in passion.
 Now, they’ll be confined to the bedroom, or perhaps the office or elevator at Jabot.
-Either way, though.
-Summer living with them puts a massive cramp in Phyllis and Billy’s style.
+Either way, Summer living with them puts a massive cramp in Phyllis and Billy’s style.
 Maybe it’s time they look for their own place to live.

 Tune in to CBS or POP tomorrow to watch these The Young and the Restless spoilers play out on the small screen.